 Directly behind the main SWISS Business Class cabin is the new “and improved” Economy Class cabin with 270 seats in a 3 x 4 x 3 layout (10 abreast).
 Talk about a tight squeeze!

 On this flight, the entire business class cabin was full and there were four flight attendants working the main Business Class cabin.
 As I was getting settled into my seat, the flight attendants came by with pre-departure drinks on a tray, a selection of newspapers and a warm towel.
 Menus were then distributed prior to takeoff.

-As the final passengers were boarded, the captain came on the PA to welcome us on-board and advise our flying time and flight path.
-We pushed back a few minutes late, taxied around to the runway and then departed for our 12 hour and 19 minute journey to Zurich.
+As the final passengers were boarded, the captain came on the PA to welcome us onboard and advise our flying time and flight path.
+We pushed back a few minutes late, taxied around to the runway and then departed for our 12 hours and 19-minute journey to Zurich.

 Lunch started with pre-meal beverage and a ramekin of mixed nuts.

 This was followed by another round of drinks before my appetizer tray was even brought out.
 When it finally came, my appetizer tray consisted of cured meats with quinoa and a small side salad.
 The flight attendants then came by with two servings of bread before my appetizer tray was taken away.

 My main dish was served with a side of white rice and vegetables.
 The beef stroganoff was delicious and was one of the best Business Class meals I have ever had.
 The portion was small but the meat was tender and the seasoning was full of flavor.
 It was really tasty!

 After this, my tray was cleared and the flight attendants came by with a cheese/coffee/tea and dessert cart.
 I skipped the cheese but got the chocolate dessert along with a couple shots of espresso.
 Dinner was concluded with a piece of chocolate.